WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/frontend/javascript/index.md

 - We are going to us the tools we have already learned HTML, CSS, and Bootstrap combined with JavaScript to build a personality quiz.

-- Lets create a new blank ASP.NET Empty website in Visual Studio.
+- Let's create a new blank ASP.NET empty website in Visual Studio.

-- Lets name is <mark>PersonalityQuiz</mark>
+- Let's name it <mark>PersonalityQuiz</mark>

 !SLIDE